 1969: McLintock!
 (1963) BBC1, 9.15pm / Robin and the 7 Hoods (1964) ITV, 9.30pm

-Lightweight romps were the order of Christmas Day 1969, with John Wayne and his clan in the Western comedy McLintock! and Frank Sinatra’s Rat Pack relocating from Vegas to Chicago for the all-star gangster musical Robin and the 7 Hoods.
+Lightweight romps were the order of Christmas Day 1969, with John Wayne and friends in the Western comedy McLintock! and Frank Sinatra’s Rat Pack relocating from Vegas to Chicago for the all-star gangster musical Robin and the 7 Hoods.
 Only nine of the fourteen ITV regions, including London, saw the latter, ATV having gazumped the network – as it often did – for a Midlands premiere earlier in the month.
-Both films were in the new-fangled colour, while the inaugural colour channel BBC2 reverted to black and white for a late-night screening of The Day They Robbed the Bank of England (1960), featuring an early starring role for Peter O’Toole.
+Both films were in the new-fangled colour, while the inaugural colour channel BBC2 reverted to black and white for a late-night screening of The Day They Robbed the Bank of England (1960), featuring an early appearance by Peter O’Toole.

 1970: Charade (1963) BBC1, 9.15pm / Kiss Me Kate (1953) BBC2, 11.00pm